Bidarkote05/Calculator/README.md

 - **HTML:** Used for structuring the web page and creating the user interface elements.
 - **CSS:** Used for styling the calculator and making it visually appealing.
-- **JavaScript:** Used for implementing the calculator's functionality and handling user interactions.

 ## Usage